 Business services and administration

-The Dyson Foundation outlines examples of direct and indirect costs.
+The Dyson Foundation, for instance, outlines examples of direct and indirect costs.
 They also note their typical indirect allowable cost percentage at 15%.
-Watch for that detail in the grant proposal request information provided by the grant maker.
+Watch for that detail in the grant proposal request information provided by the grantmaker.

 The modular budget they request in a grant proposal is a budget that is written in modules, or increments.
 Instead of outlining your specific budget line items, you submit in increments of $25,000 up to $250,000 for a funding year.

-If you determine that applying for a NIH grant is aligned with your nonprofit needs, you can use examples of modular budgets to better understand how to build your funding request.
+If you determine that applying for an NIH grant is aligned with your nonprofit needs, you can use examples of modular budgets to better understand how to build your funding request.

 Within every other grant proposal requiring a budget, you will need to complete a detailed budget.